openantz/antz/README.md

 ----
 ANTz Copyright 2021, Shane Saxon.
 Licensed under Apache-2.0.

 ANTz+Xr™ Copyright 2021, Shane Saxon.
+All rights reserved.

 All trademarks are property of their respective owners.